Domain Name: Everything You Need To Know [2024]

 What is the definition of a fictitious domain name?

-It is a domain name not registered to any actual organization or individual.
+It isn’t registered to any actual organization or individual.
 It is often used in fiction or for online experimentation and development purposes.

-For example, a fictitious domain might be used in a movie or TV show to represent a fake website or online business.
+For example,a movie or TV show might use a fictitious domain to represent a fake website or online business.

 Also, the developer uses it to create a test environment with different configurations and settings.